tonyeffinity/Effinity---Analytic-Tag/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This tag is created to help Effinity's Analytic Tag integration.
+This template is created to help Effinity's Analytic Tag integration with GTM.

 <!-- LICENSE -->
 ## License